Amara is one of the newer lodges in the Selous...

 Laundry facilities: Full Laundry Service - Included

-Money: There are electronic safes in the rooms to store valuables.
+Money: There are fire extinguishers in all the rooms.

 Accepted payment on location: The only form of payment accepted is US dollars cash.
 However guests here are booked on a full-board and activities basis, so there is very little to pay for except massages and tips.